gabuz0me/Demo_AoC_5/script/article_en.md

 - The *domain* is $\mathbb{R}^2$ and the *codomain* is $\mathbb{R}^3$, meaning the input is defined on two real numbers, and the output is defined on three real numbers,
 - For any pair $(x,y)$ where both $x$ and $y$ are real numbers, $f$ outputs a triplet of numbers, the first one being $x+y$, the second being $x-y$ and the third one being $x\cdot y$.

-For us, it is equivalent to say that the function takes two inputs and gives three outputs, or to say it takes one input of dimension two, and gives an output of dimension three.
+For us, it is equivalent to say that the function takes two inputs and gives three outputs, or to say it takes one input of dimension two, and gives an output of dimension three. -->

-Here, we have seven maps, hence seven functions.
-They all map one integer to another, but differently of course.
+`2.1.1-3` Here, we have seven maps, hence seven functions.
+They all map one integer to another integer, but all differently of course.
 We'll write $f_1(n)$ the value mapped to $n$ by the first function, $f_2(n)$ the value mapped to $n$ by the second and so on.
-For each function, the starting value and the output value are integers, but they do not represent the same thing. $15$ does not have the same meaning here if it is a seed number, a temperature or a location.
+For each function, the starting value and the output value are integers, but they do not represent the same thing. $15$ for instance does not have the same meaning here if it is a seed number, a temperature or a location.
 That is what units are for: the first function maps integers representing seeds to integers representing soils.
-So, even if $f_1(f_1(n))$ would be mathematically correct, it makes no sense since the second time we apply $f_1$ we expect a *seed description* but we give it a *soil description*, as it is already an output from $f_1$.
+So, even if $f_1(f_1(n))$ would be mathematically correct, it makes no sense since the second time we apply $f_1$ we expect a *seed number* but we give it a *soil number*, as it is already an output from $f_1$.

 | ![f_1](../images/generation/functions/colors/function_1.png) | ![f_2](../images/generation/functions/colors/function_2.png) | ![f_3](../images/generation/functions/colors/function_3.png) | ![f_4](../images/generation/functions/colors/function_4.png) | ![f_5](../images/generation/functions/colors/function_5.png) | ![f_6](../images/generation/functions/colors/function_6.png) | ![f_7](../images/generation/functions/colors/function_7.png) |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|
 <!-- | Seed to Soil | Soil to Fertilizer | Fertilizer to Water | Water to Light | Light to Temperature | Temperature to Humidity | Humidity to Location | -->

-As it is clear now, we do not care about the *names* of the maps.
-We could have given the name $f_{\text{seed to soil}}$ to the first one, but it's quite longer than $f_1$, and we lost the semantics of it being the first function we have to apply.
-Here, we only care about the order of these functions. $f_2(f_1(n))$ is legal, but $f_1(f_2(n))$ is not semantically, even though, mathematically it's not wrong.
-And what we *really* care about is the output given by the last function when our seed number $n$ has been transformed by all functions in other element descriptions.
+`2.1.1-4` As it is clear now, we do not care about the *names* of the maps.
+We could have given the name $f_{\text{seed to soil}}$ to the first function, but it's quite longer than $f_1$, and we lost the semantics of it being the first function we have to apply.
+Here, we only care about the order of these functions. $f_2(f_1(n))$ is legal, but $f_1(f_2(n))$ is not semantically, even though, once again, it's not wrong mathematically speaking.
+And what we *really* care about is the output given by the last function when our seed number $n$ has been transformed by all functions, finally giving a *location number*.
 That is, the value of:

 $$ f_7(f_6(f_5(f_4(f_3(f_2(f_1(n))))))) $$

-Since that's a lot of parenthesis, we can also write it as:
+`2.1.1-5` Since that's a lot of parenthesis, we can also write it like so:

 $$ (f_7 \circ f_6 \circ f_5 \circ f_4 \circ f_3 \circ f_2 \circ f_1) (n) $$

 Which is a notation that represents exactly the same thing, but is more readable as we understand we want the value given by the *composition* of all $f_i$ of an input $n$.
 Let's call these $f_i$ the *intermediate functions*.
+It is worth noticing that in maths our functions are applied *right to left*, from the closest to $n$ to the farthest, while in our drawings the numbers are processed from left to right, as I find more intuitive to have the inputs on the left, and the outputs on the right.

-Let's write $f$ the *composition* of all our intermediate functions.
+`2.1.1-6` Let's call $f$ the *composition* of all our intermediate functions.

 $$ f = f_7 \circ f_6 \circ f_5 \circ f_4 \circ f_3 \circ f_2 \circ f_1 $$

-The problem of the day 5 can now be written as: "Find the lowest value $f(n)$ for every $n$ in the input seed set".
+`2.1.1-7` The problem of the day 5 can now be written as: "Find the lowest value $f(n)$ for every $n$ in the input seed set".
 What we'll have to do is to find a way to express $f(n)$ for a given $n$.
 And to compute $f$, we'll first have to know how to compute the intermediate functions.

 Now that we know what to do, let's write some code.

-#### Writing some code
+#### 2.1.2 - Writing some code

-##### Python 101
+##### 2.1.2.1 - Python 101

-In this video, we'll use Python as our programming language because it's quite easy to use and understand even if you're not familiar with it.
+`2.1.2.1-1` In this video, we'll use Python as our programming language because it's quite easy to use and understand even if you're not familiar with it.
 You don't have to compile it and it's fast enough for the kind of program we want.
 We're not doing rocket science here.
+For instance look how easy it is to write a program displaying "Hello World!" on the screen, compared to writing the same program in another language called C++.

 <table>
 <tr>